Posted on 11/30/19 @ 08:54 AM (updated 01/18/20

 HOW TO INSTALL --> After you backup required files into a new folder open the "Robin Hood's DOOM" folder that is in the same folder with other folders such as "User Patch v1.5" folder.
 After opening "Robin Hood's DOOM" folder copy "Age of Empires II" folder's all files into your main Age of Empires II folder that is in your computer.

-CAUTION: You have to install all files of "Robin Hood's DOOM" folder even if you have the original "Vampire Revenge" file mod or one of my previous DOOM scenarios.
-Because this file is more different than the original "Vampire Revenge" file and my all previous DOOM scenarios.
-For Example: Ally line of sight sharing is not available in this file.
-And this situation very affects the game.
-Also there are some new data editings and sound files that are not available in my all previous DOOM scenarios.
+CAUTION: You have to install all files of "Robin Hood's DOOM" folder even if you have the original "Vampire Revenge" file mod or my other DOOM scenarios.
+Because this file is more different than the original "Vampire Revenge" file and my all other DOOM scenarios.
+Its data file is more different than "Vampire Revenge" file and my other DOOM scenarios.

 +++ FINAL STEP: +++ Open the "age2_x1.exe" that is in "age2_x1" folder and after that choose "Single Player" section.
 After that choose "Custom Campaign" section.
 After that choose "Robin Hood's DOOM" campaign from there with "Moderate" difficulty.